alex-isv/solutions-engineering/Nvidia/Nvidia-DGX/adoc/Nvidia_DGX_on_SUSE-Rancher_stack.md

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/13db1d09-971e-4489-9d6c-0b450568c1ca)

-*Install Longhorn on the Rancher.*
+As an option you can install a Longhorn on the Rancher.

+> [!NOTE]
-Before installing a Longhorn make sure that each node on the cluster has open-iscsi installed.\
+> Before installing a Longhorn make sure that each node on the cluster has open-iscsi installed.\

-Also, Ubuntu DGX nodes had mask by default for iscsi, so need to run
+Also, Ubuntu DGX node has a mask set by default for iscsi, so need to unmask by running:
 ````
 sudo systemctl unmask iscsid.service
 ````
-to unmask it.

-Click on the Loggin tab from the left and install

 Review storage provisioning from Rancher Storage > PersistentVolumeClaims